Quick Start Guide

 Other models may work but have not been fully validated.
 If you encounter issues with a specific provider or model, please report them on our GitHub Issues page.

-6. Configure Exa Search Tool
+Optional: Configure Exa for Enhanced Search

 - Navigate to Settings > Tool Configuration in the application